A Brief History of Great Oaks

-We also knew that literacy was essential to all learning.
-The US Secretary of Education praised our efforts by presenting Great Oaks with an award for Outstanding Literacy Programs for Adults.
+In the mid '80s, Great Oaks was the first and only vocational school in the country to earn the CARF accreditation for inclusion of students with disabilities.
+We also understood that literacy was essential to all learning, and the U.S. Secretary of Education praised our efforts by presenting Great Oaks with an award for Outstanding Literacy Programs for Adults.

-As the 1990s began, the National Center for Research in Vocational Education named Great Oaks one of the 15 best vocational schools in the country.
+The National Center for Research in Vocational Education named Great Oaks one of the 15 best vocational schools in the country.

-We had become a model for others to follow.
+Great Oaks had become a model for others to follow.
 Forbes Magazine included us in an article on career preparation.
 Businesses, colleges and other high schools came to Great Oaks to better understand our system.
 The country of Morocco sent a delegation to study Great Oaks.

 To keep pace with the changing times, we changed our name to Great Oaks Institute of Technology and Career Development.

-Committed to training all students for employment, organizations recognized us for our innovative practices in serving diverse populations.
+Committed to training all students for employment, many organizations recognized us for our innovative practices in serving diverse populations.
 The Secretary of Labor presented us with the New Freedom Initiative Award for our work with students with disabilities.

-The Department of Labor, the Ohio Economic Development Association and the National Fund for Workplace Solutions recognized Great Oaks for creating the Health Professions Academy.
+The Department of Labor, the Ohio Economic Development Association, and the National Fund for Workplace Solutions recognized Great Oaks for creating the Health Professions Academy.
 This business and education collaborative continues to serve as a model for training under-employed workers.